Notice: Your browser is not supported or outdated so some features of the site might not be available.

 3. Best Dehumidifier For Small Bathrooms

-If you have an especially small bathroom or need a dehumidifier for a camper or RV bathroom, the ProBreeze PB-03 might be worthwhile.
-It's roughly half the size of the already relatively compact Waykar PD160B, making it an exceptionally good option for bathrooms where free space is at a premium.
-This tiny size comes at a cost to performance: the PB-03's dehumidification capacity is poor, and it'll struggle to efficiently deal with moisture in anything larger than a walk-in closet-sized space.
+If you have a really small bathroom or need a dehumidifier for a camper or RV bathroom, the ProBreeze PB-03 might be worthwhile.
+It's roughly half the size of the already relatively compact Waykar PD160B, making it a great option for bathrooms where free space is at a premium.
+This tiny size comes at a cost to performance: the PB-03's dehumidification capacity is poor, and it'll struggle to deal with moisture efficiently in anything larger than a walk-in closet-sized space.
 It also consumes very little energy while running, though its low dehumidification rate means it's far from what we'd call efficient.

-On the upside, you won't have to worry about making your bathroom feel stuffy; it emits very little heat, which is great if you leave it running for hours.
+On the upside, you won't have to worry about making your bathroom feel stuffy; it emits minimal heat while running, which is great if you have to leave it on for hours at a time.
 While there's no drain spout, it does have an automatic shut-off, so you won't have to worry about its tank overflowing.

 See our review